HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 In Docker, containers are the actual virtual machines on which you work.
 Containers are created based on Docker images.
 The Docker mantra is that containers are disposable: You should set up your workflow in a way that loosing a given container will not result in lost work.
-To avoid that, at least read [this](#setting-up-a-data-volume).
+To help with that, at least read [this](#setting-up-a-data-volume).

 #### Quick start